epiphyt/embed-privacy/readme.txt

 * WordPress.tv
 * YouTube

-We also support Google Maps via iframe and the plugins Maps Marker, Maps Marker Pro and Shortcodes Ultimate.
+We also support Google Maps via iframe and Divi and the following plugins:

+* Jetpack (Facebook posts)
+* Maps Marker (Pro)
+* Shortcodes Ultimate

 Since version 1.2.0, you can also add custom embed providers by going to **Settings > Embed Privacy > Manage embeds**.
 Here you can also modify any existing embed provider, change its logo, add a background image, change the text displaying on the embed or disable the embed provider entirely.